yeori/mind-wired/README.md

   });
 ```

-- path: `view.layout` for each nodes
+- path: `view.layout` of node
+- All nodes inherits layout configuration from the parent node.
 - Dragging node `Right` to the opposite side makes `Cat` and `Dog` change their sides.

 ## 5. Short Key